Coockie1173/BombermanLevelCode/README.md

 # Debugging

 Whilst there is no easy way to just "debug" the C code itself, you can debug the raw asm within Project64.
 When making, the command line should spit out a ton of debug info (such as to which address everything compiled).
 You can easily use this information to place a breakpoint and see what the issue is.
+**If the compiler is compiling your function as a stub, declare it as volatile.**
+**If the compiler is ignoring your variables, use them in an arbitrary if function.
+This should be a last resort.**